 Someone to Remember Him By: Ereba, the asari whom you possibly convinced to rekindle her relationship with her krogan boyfriend, is pregnant by the time of this game.
 Unfortunately, Charr dies fighting Ravagers and Swarmers during the war.

 Something Completely Different: The mission where you enter the geth consensus which does not include any fighting, but instead involves solving some (admittedly fairly simple) puzzles, wrapped up in a new visual style.

 Two missions in the Leviathan DLC have you looking for clues to narrow down a search filter to locate planets of interest.

-If Shepard has the Spacer background, Hackett informs Shepard that his/her mother is still alive, promoted to Rear Admiral, working on the Crucible, and that "she's damn proud of what [s/he's] doing out there."
+If Shepard has the Spacer background, Hackett informs Shepard that their mother is still alive, promoted to Rear Admiral, working on the Crucible, and that she's damn proud of what they're doing out there.